jericksen/Capstone/README.md

 ### Model Evaluation and Analysis

-With the optimal hyperparameters extracted, and the removal of the 'MINUTE' and 'SECOND' features, our model was run once again producing accuracy score of ~85%.
+With the optimal hyperparameters extracted, and the removal of the 'MINUTE' and 'SECOND' features, our model was run once again yielding an accuracy score of ~85%.

 **Confusion Matrix**